 I’d probably forgo the bigger cities this time and head straight to San Antonio, otherwise known as the setting to the Alamo.
 The Rio San Antonio Cruise sounds like a charming experience as well, despite the crowds!

 I’m going to be perfectly honest.
-Before planning a Southern road trip and looking more into where to go in Arkansas, I never even knew the US had hot springs let alone a whole city named for them.
-I’d love to visit the National Park, Bathhouse Row, visit the historic disctricts, and hang out on Lake Catherine or Hamilton!
+Before planning a Southern road trip and looking more into where to go in Arkansas, I never even knew the US had hot springs let alone a whole city named after them.
+I’d love to visit the National Park, Bathhouse Row, visit the historic districts, and hang out on Lake Catherine or Hamilton!

 What cities would you put on your southern USA road trip?
 What am I missing in these places?
 I’m always open to ideas!